Human extinction: Post-Cold War

+The end of the Cold War led to an explosion of literature about human extinction.
 John Leslie's 1996 book The End of the World was an academic treatment of the science and ethics of human extinction.
 In it, Leslie considered a range of threats to humanity and what they have in common.
 In 2003, British Astronomer Royal Sir Martin Rees published Our Final Hour, in which he argues that advances in certain technologies create new threats to the survival of humankind and that the 21st century may be a critical moment in history when humanity's fate is decided.
-Edited by Nick Bostrom and Milan M. Ćirković, Global Catastrophic Risks was published in 2008, a collection of essays from 26 academics on various global catastrophic and existential risks.
+Edited by Nick Bostrom and Milan M. Ćirković, Global Catastrophic Risks, published in 2008, is a collection of essays from 26 academics on various global catastrophic and existential risks.
 Nicholas P. Money's 2019 book The Selfish Ape delves into the environmental consequences of overexploitation.
-Toby Ord's 2020 book The Precipice: Existential Risk and the Future of Humanity argues that preventing existential risks is one of the most important moral issues of our time.
+Toby Ord's 2020 book The Precipice argues that preventing existential risks is one of the most important moral issues of our time.
 The book discusses, quantifies, and compares different existential risks, concluding that the greatest risks are presented by unaligned artificial intelligence and biotechnology.
 Lyle Lewis' 2024 book Racing to Extinction explores the roots of human extinction from an evolutionary biology perspective.
 Lewis argues that humanity treats unused natural resources as waste and is driving ecological destruction through overexploitation, habitat loss, and denial of environmental limits.
 He uses vivid examples, like the extinction of the passenger pigeon and the environmental cost of rice production, to show how interconnected and fragile ecosystems are.

-Causes

-Potential anthropogenic causes of human extinction include global thermonuclear war, deployment of a highly effective biological weapon, ecological collapse, runaway artificial intelligence, runaway nanotechnology (such as a grey goo scenario), overpopulation and increased consumption causing resource depletion and a concomitant population crash, population decline by choosing to have fewer children, and displacement of naturally evolved humans by a new species produced by genetic engineering or technological augmentation.
-Natural and external extinction risks include high-fatality-rate pandemic, supervolcanic eruption, asteroid impact, nearby supernova or gamma-ray burst, or extreme solar flare.

-Humans (e.g. Homo sapiens sapiens) as a species may also be considered to have "gone extinct" simply by being replaced with distant descendants whose continued evolution may produce new species or subspecies Homo or of hominids.

-Without intervention by unexpected forces, the stellar evolution of the Sun is expected to make Earth uninhabitable, then destroy it.
-Depending on its ultimate fate, the entire universe may eventually become uninhabitable.
+Henry Gee's book The Rise and Fall of the Human Empire (2025) argues that humanity is on the brink of extinction due to environmental degradation and diminishing resources.

+In 2022, a study led by a group of scientists asked for a new research agenda to figure out the possible catastrophic effects of climate change, such as situations that could kill off 10% of the world's population or even all of humanity.
+They say that the IPCC should write a report on catastrophic climate change because the effects of extreme warming, like famine, severe weather, war, and disease outbreaks, have not been studied enough.
+The researchers stress the importance of comprehending potential tipping points and interacting threats to enhance preparedness for worst-case scenarios.